 On June 12, 2014, the Foundation entered into an interest rate swap agreement to change the Foundation's variable rate exposure on notional amounts of its bond to a fixed 3.89 percent rate.
 The interest rate swap agreement matures November 1, 2019.
-For the year ended June 30, 2018, the Foundation recognized \$188,730 unrealized gain related to this interest rate swap agreement.
-The interest rate swap asset at June 30, 2018, was \$27,930.
+For the year ended June 30, 2019, the Foundation recognized \$31,486 in unrealized losses related to this interest rate swap agreement.
+The interest rate swap liability at June 30, 2019, was \$3,556.

 In connection with the bonds payable, the Foundation is required to meet certain covenants.
 During the year ended June 30, 2012, the bank and the Foundation amended the bond agreement.
 As part of the amendment, the Foundation pledged to pay the sum of \$30,000 to its subsidiary, Lander RWS Properties, LLC, annually beginning November 1, 2011, created a separate compliance deposit account funded with a \$200,000 contribution from the University, and changed the debt service coverage ratio requirements.
-In October 2014, the bank and the Foundation amended the bond agreement to exclude the principal payment of \$300,000 due and payable on November 1, 2014, from the debt service coverage ratio calculation.